jaroszej/initialize_my_terminal/README.md

 ## Development Environment Setup Scripts

-This repository contains scripts to automate the setup of a development environment on Linux systems.
+This repository contains scripts to automate the setup of a development environment on Linux Ubuntu systems (the way I like it).

 ---